cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/broker-security.md

 Cloudify agent for Windows is packed with Python 2.7.9 but will not install it if Python is already installed on the host.
 {{% /note %}}

-## Using an External Broker

-If you are using an external broker, you must have correctly configured the SSL/TLS on port 5671 on the broker with the appropriate private key.
-It must also listen on the standard unsecured port (5672).

-**Using an external broker reduces communications security due to some exceptions to the encryption - see [below]({{< relref "working_with/manager/broker-security.md" >}}#rabbitmq-ssl-and-tls-exceptions), which results in RabbitMQ credentials being transmitted insecurely over the network.**

-Do not provide the `rabbitmq_cert_private` input if you are using an external broker, however you must still specify the `rabbitmq_ssl_enabled` input as shown above.

-No changes to the configuration of the external broker are performed during the installation process.

 ## RabbitMQ SSL and TLS Exceptions